 The water should be around 50 ° C as if it is not hot enough can aggravate symptoms.
 Nor should it overheat the water as it can cause burns.
-You can also apply warm water with a cloth, you can even warm the area with a hairdryer.
+You can also apply warm water with a cloth; you can even warm the area with a hairdryer.
 There is disagreement over what causes the symptoms subside by heat.

-Some theories say that the heat saturates the nerves that transmit the itch and do not transmit signals to the brain, other than the heat degrading the chemicals that cause inflammation, and others that the heat triggers a large release of histamine which then causes a shortfall of this substance in the heated area.
+Some theories say that the heat saturates the nerves that transmit the itch and do not transmit signals to the brain, other than the heat degrading the chemicals that cause inflammation, and others that the heat triggers a large release of histamine, which then causes a shortfall of this substance in the heated area.

 Bed bugs are tiny insects but cause big problems to many.
 It doesn’t only take away the comfort, but it also gives pain to anyone bitten.
-Bed bug bites don’t typically itch, but if it does itch, the itch becomes unbearable that you scratch it until it results to wounds.
+Bed bug bites don’t typically itch, but if it does itch, the itch becomes unbearable that you scratch it until it results in wounds.

 How bedbugs bites look like